 - Match the loan term to the period in which benefits are generated.

 This is always true for acquisitions or expansion in the REA sector.
-With the benefit generated by the acquisition unlikely to sustain forever, despite good management.
-A longer term P&I facility is usually a better option than an interest only term, followed by aggressive amortisation.
+The benefit generated by the acquisition is unlikely to sustain forever, despite good management.
+A longer-term P&I facility is usually a better option than an interest-only term, followed by aggressive amortisation.

-- Consider the security profile and how its links to credit terms.
+- Consider the security profile and how it links to credit terms.

 How much can I borrow?

-Lender philosophy is advancing in assessing professional services firm, including Real Estate.
+Lender philosophy has advanced in assessing professional services firms, including Real Estate.

 Typically, this is based on a percentage of the valuation, which historically focuses on the recurring income of the Rent Roll.
-Financiers will consider strength of other cashflow but quality of rent roll assets remains the critical factor.
-This percentage has historically floated at around 50% but has nudged higher for quality assets.
+Financiers will consider the strength of other cashflows but Rent Roll quality remains the critical factor.
+This percentage has historically floated at around 50% but can nudge higher for quality assets.

 So what are these Worth?

-When it comes to talking with the bank, it is important to determine what the actual income is to use for loan servicing.
-Yes, most of us are familiar with EBITDA, but what about adjusting for a market salary for the owners?
+When talking with the bank, it is important to determine what the actual income is to use for loan servicing.
+EBITDA is the most familiar measure, but what about adjusting for a market salary for the owners?
 When putting in a market value of the Owners' contribution this can change this number materially.
-This is what we call "EBITDAO".
+This is what we call EBITDAO.

 Once the income is normalised, borrowing limits are generally based on the following guides: